connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 ### Toggle `submit_intermediate_answer` Tool

-You can control whether the model has access to the `submit_intermediate_answer` tool, which allows iterative testing without final submission.
+You can control whether the model has access to the `submit_intermediate_answer` tool in `main.py`, which allows iterative testing without final submission.
 This significantly improves consistency and convergence speed.

 **In code** (when instantiating the problem class):
 ```python